A Guide to Cleaning Metal Railings

 When to clean outdoor railings

-So instead of dealing with extreme temps of winter or summer, take advantage of the mild and shady days of fall for cleaning your Wagner metal railing products.
+So instead of dealing with extreme temps of winter or summer, take advantage of the mild and shady days of fall or spring for cleaning your Wagner metal railing products.
 Here are a few tips to get you going based on the type of metal product you wish to clean.

 Though relatively low-maintenance, aluminum railing, like any others, need cleaning from time to time.
 The most important step when cleaning aluminum is to first determine which type you are dealing with – mechanical (e.g., mill, satin, or polished), chemical (anodic), organic (e.g., paint or wax).
 If you are not sure, click over to our Cleaning Aluminum blog post which goes into detail on this topic.
 One important reminder is to never use aggressive alkaline or acid cleaners on aluminum finishes.
 Have you ever noticed how an aluminum pan can turn dark and dull after coming out of the dishwasher?
 That’s a result of highly alkaline dishwasher soap.
 The same thing can happen to aluminum railings.
 Never use abrasive scrubbing to remove stains on aluminum also.
 It can cause permanent damage.